AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-48784-customer-segment-prices-cached-incorrectly.md

 ---
 # ACSD-48784: Customer segment prices cached incorrectly between customer groups

-The ACSD-48784 patch solves/fixes the issue where customer segment prices are cached incorrectly between customer groups.
+The ACSD-48784 patch fixes the issue where customer segment prices are cached incorrectly between customer groups.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.28 is installed.
 The patch ID is ACSD-48784.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions